openlawteam/tribute-contracts/docs/adapters/GuildKick.md

   - `memberToKick`: The address of the member to kick out of the DAO.
   - `status`: The kick status.
   - `tokensToBurn`: The number of shares of the member that should be burned.
-  - `currentIndex`: Current iteration index to control the cached for-loop.
-  - `blockNumber`: The block number in which the guild kick proposal has been created.
 - `kicks`: Keeps track of all the kicks executed per DAO.
 - `ongoingKicks`: Keeps track of the latest ongoing kick proposal per DAO to ensure only 1 kick happens at a time.